Alla Nazimova

-Alla Aleksandrovna Nazimova (Алла Александровна Назимова; born Marem-Ides Leventon; – July 13, 1945) was a Russian-American actress, director, producer and screenwriter.
+Alla Aleksandrovna Nazimova (Алла Александровна Назимова; born Marem-Ides Leventon; – July 13, 1945) was a Russian-born American actress.
+Hailed by modern scholars as the "founding mother of Sapphic Hollywood", Nazimova was a celebrated nonconformist artist who appeared in more than 20 films.
+She is widely regarded as one of the most influential figures of early 20th-century theater and silent cinema.

+Trained at the Moscow Art Theatre under Konstantin Stanislavski, Nazimova rose to international fame for her intense, psychologically driven performances and for introducing modern acting techniques to American audiences.
 On Broadway, she was noted for her work in the classic plays of Ibsen, Chekhov and Turgenev.
-She later moved to film, where she served many production roles, both writing and directing films under pseudonyms.
+After achieving major success on Broadway in the 1910s, Nazimova became one of the highest-paid actresses in the United States and transitioned to silent films, where she exercised an unusual degree of creative control.
+Through her independent production company, she produced and starred in visually experimental adaptations of literary classics, including Camille (1921), A Doll's House (1922), and Salomé (1923).

-Her film Salome (1922) is regarded as a cultural landmark.
-Nazimova was bisexual and openly conducted relationships with women while being married to a man.
-She created the Garden of Alla Hotel which became a retreat for many celebrities of the time.
+Although many of her most daring films were commercial failures at the time of release, Nazimova's work has since been reassessed as groundbreaking for its embrace of avant-garde design, feminist themes, and early expressions of queer identity.
+Openly bisexual within Hollywood's private social circles, she was a central figure in early LGBTQ cultural history.
+She also created the Garden of Alla Hotel which became a retreat for many celebrities of the time.
+Nazimova's legacy endures as one of the most influential figures of early 20th-century theater and silent cinema.

 Early life

 Nazimova was born Marem-Ides Leventon (Russian name: Adelaida Yakovlevna Leventon) in the resort town of Yalta, in Crimea, Russian Empire.
 Her accepted birth year is 1879, but other sources have mentioned 1876 as a possible birth year.
 Her stage name Alla Nazimova was a combination of Alla (a diminutive of Adelaida) and the surname of Nadezhda Nazimova, the heroine of the Russian novel Children of the Streets.
 She was widely known as just Nazimova.
 Her name was sometimes transcribed as Alia Nasimoff.

 The youngest of three children born to Jewish parents Yakov Abramovich Leventon, a pharmacist, and Sarah Leivievna Gorowitz (later known as Sofia or Sophie Lvovna Gorovitz/Horovitz/Herowitz), who moved to Yalta in 1870 from Kishinev, Nazimova grew up in a dysfunctional family.
 After her parents divorced when she was eight, she was shuffled among boarding schools, foster homes and relatives.

 As a teenager, she began to pursue an interest in the theatre and took acting lessons at the Academy of Acting in Moscow.
 She joined Constantin Stanislavski's Moscow Art Theatre using the name of Alla Nazimova for the first time.
 She studied with Vladimir Nemirovich-Danchenko, co-founder of the Moscow Art Theater.